thms/alive/README.md

 Remaining abilities
-Update to latest release: flocks, and other new creatures and abilities Performance improvements for minmax and simulations
+Update to latest release: flocks, and other new creatures and abilities Performance improvements for minmax and simulations Use mixed strategy for a dinosaur to make it hard for opponent to adjust

 # get the dinodex from here